MW55/Natrix/README.md

 ## Getting Started

-To install Natter, you'll need the open-source package management system conda and, if you want to try Natter using the accompanying `pipeline.sh` script you'll need [GNU screen](https://www.gnu.org/software/screen/) (in most Linux distributions GNU screen is already preinstalled).
+To install Natter, you'll need the open-source package management system conda and, if you want to try Natter using the accompanying `pipeline.sh` script you'll need [GNU screen](https://www.gnu.org/software/screen/).
 After cloning this repository to a folder of your choice, it is recommended to create a general snakemake conda environment with the accompanying `snakemake.yaml`.
 In the main folder of the cloned repository, execute the following command:

 ```shell